Dhananajay12/expense-tracker-with-backend/README.md

-go to expense-tracker folder npm i
+go to the expense-tracker  folder and type the command in the terminal: npm i

-go to task-backend folder npm i
+go to the task-backend folder and type the command in the terminal:  npm i

 for start expenses-tracker  command : npm run dev